Hammarn/1MB335/Lab3.md

 module load bioinfo-tools blast/2.9.0+
 ```

-You are going to modify file so **you should make a copy to your own folder (of the set of proteins) and work on that copy**.
+You are going to modify file so **if you have not already done so, make a copy to your own folder (of the set of proteins) and work on that copy**.
 Then, adapt and run the following command:

 ```
 makeblastdb -in path_to_the_protein_set/protein_set.fasta -dbtype nucl